smarlhens/tools/README.md

 This repository presents software that I use and that I find useful in my profession.
 They are not all free, neither royalty-free nor open-source.

 This repository is in no way an advertisement for these software, it just allows me to reference the download links to go faster when setting up my development environment.

+There may be incorrect information or invalid links.
+Feel free to notify me with an issue or pull request.

 ### Prerequisites